NORTH EAST ECUADOR

 Travel insurance.
 Personal items, alcoholic drinks, laundry.

-Return flight from London Heathrow to Quito (via Madrid) using the scheduled services of Iberia Airlines.
-Outbound flight departs early morning, return flight arrives back late afternoon.
-Domestic flights from Manchester and other UK airports are avaiable on this tour.
-See booking form for details.
+Return flight from most UK airports to Quito (via Amsterdam) using the scheduled services of KLM.
+Outbound flight departs early morning, return flight arrives back mid-afternoon.

 click here to see the photographs in our NE Ecuador Album